telerik/ajax-docs/knowledge-base/spell-error-web-config-registration-missing.md

 <telerik:RadSpell ID="RadSpell1" runat="server" AjaxUrl="~/Telerik.Web.UI.SpellCheckHandler.ashx" HandlerUrl="~/Telerik.Web.UI.DialogHandler.axd" ControlsToCheck="TextBox1" />
 ````

-and in the web.config file register the handlers as follows:
+and in the web.config file register the handlers as follows with axd for the dialog handler and ashx for the spellcheck handler:

 ````ASP.NET
 <httpHandlers>